Across Eternity: Book 2 - Cover

 The dungeons of Colbrand, despite that title, weren’t simply a basement beneath the palace.
 It was initially a military fort, built of brick and stone and fenced in by walls that could resist spells and catapults.
 It had been used to house thousands of prisoners of war in ages past, then repurposed to hold the city’s criminals.
 But as it so happened, the man who ran the prison was himself a prisoner.
 In the lowest levels, special living quarters had been constructed.
 It was deep below the city but not so deep as to explain the stifling heat and thick steam.

 It was being visited by Adwith Tarnas, walking the stone corridors without a torch and instead using his holy light to show him the way.
-He arrived at a heavy steel door, next to which a giant suit of armor was hung up on a rack, and gave a hard knock.
+He arrived at a heavy steel door, lathered with oil to protect from the moisture in the air.
+Next to it, a giant suit of armor hung up on a rack.

 “Come in.”

-Tarnas unlocked the door, and clouds of steam poured out.
+Tarnas unlocked the door, unfastening several bolts, restraints, and sliding bars, and clouds of steam poured out.
 Only once it settled did he enter.
-The room he entered was a sensory deprivation chamber.
+The room was a sensory deprivation chamber.
 It held a pool of water with hundreds of pounds of salt mixed in to let Gradius float effortlessly in the center.
 There was no light source, and the only sound was the flowing of fresh water and air out of pipes.

 This room was the only thing that could calm Gradius’s perpetual anger and served as both a bedroom and a prison cell.
 The water was boiling from the heat he was putting out, a common occurrence, but rarely did he reach temperatures like this.
 He was a large man, like Tarnas, and built like a bull.
 While his body was utterly immune to heat, not even eyebrows could grow without the hairs turning to ash.